caiovini980/caiovini980/README.md

 ### Hi there 👋, I'm Caio

-I'm a 23 years old Game Programmer which love video games and here goes some facts about me:
+I'm a 24 years old and here goes some facts about me:

-🔭 I’m currently working at Triplano as a Unity developer.
+🔭 I’m currently working at Kokku Games as a Game Developer, learning a lot of new things.

-🌱 I'm always looking forward to learn something new and become a better developer.

-👯 I’m always open to talk about anything, specially if it's something related to game development, animation, movies and... well, anything lol.
+👯 I’m always open to talk about anything, specially if it's something related to games, animation, movies or cooking.

+🐈 I have a cat.

+✈️Love to travel to eat different foods and  and meet new cultures.
+Countries I've visited: Brazil, Germany, Canada, US, Italy, Switzerland, Austria and Portugal.

+🎯 My goal is to work on AAA games, so I'm looking forward to improve my skills as a developer on every category.

-💬 I'm from Brazil, so my main language is Portuguese, but can speak English pretty well (imo).
+💬 I'm from Brazil, so my mother language is Portuguese.
+Spent to Canada to improve my English.

 📫 How to reach me:
   - Email: caiovini.aa@gmail.com